Trauma, Relationships & Emotional Recovery

 How to Stop People-Pleasing Without Losing Yourself

 Understanding why you people-please doesn’t automatically change the pattern.
-This piece explores what actually helps when choosing yourself still feels unsafe, and why support matters.
+This piece explores what actually helps when choosing yourself still feels unsafe and why change often requires support.

 Why People-Pleasing Is an Attachment Survival Strategy